lipido/mvcblog/README.md

 mvcblog
 =======

-A Simple Model-View-Controller Blog Example, for educational purposes.
+A Simple Model-View-Controller Blog Example written PHP, for educational purposes.
 The MVC framework is embedded in the application itself, it is not a separate library, so all the code can be easily explored in order to understand how the action-based MVC works.

 **Note: This is an educational project.
 If you are looking for a framework for a professional project, I recommend you to use any other MVC framework (there are many out there!).**